Pregnancy Food List

 Fiber

-Fruits are rich in vitamins, minerals, antioxidants, and natural sugars that provide energy.
+Fruits provide essential vitamins, antioxidants, and natural energy.

 Berries